ALXSAI/SainRank/whitepaper.md

 This metric provides insights into the wallet's transaction rhythm and can help identify unusual patterns that may require further scrutiny.

+### 3.4.3 AI clustering

+In the future a more comprehensive burst analysis could be implemented by using clustering AI and k nearest neighbours algorithms to group transactions into clusters around a timeframe and analyze the time delta between those clusters.
+This will provide a more accurate burst analysis as well as decrease the chances of gamification.

 ### 3.5 Blacklist Status

 The algorithm cross-references wallets against known blacklists to identify and penalize potentially malicious actors.
 This integration adds an extra layer of security by incorporating external threat intelligence.